jdmar3/comp426/content/module/mod02.md

 ---
-title: "mod2 Javascript + NPM"
+title: "mod2 Node.js and *npm*"
-description: ""
+description: "In this module we will cover using *Node.js* and *npm* (the Node Package Manager) to create and install package and manage dependencies, among other things."
 draft: true
 weight: 20
 enableToc: true